 Whenever considering a day care or full-time care (short term or long term), it is essential to do proper evaluation for any place for suitability, reliability, etc. Suggestions for this are available at Using various dementia/ home care services.

 Data available with us on such facilities and other dementia/ care resources is collated on pages listed on the City-wise/ region-wise dementia care information page.
-The various pages available with detailed resource information are:

 Note that facilities keep getting added/ closed down for various reasons and availability also changed because of problems many faced during the pandemic and lockdown etc. Our data may be incomplete/ outdated.
 Also, quality of the listed places may improve or deteriorate with time.
 Always contact the place directly and evaluate it for suitability and reliability.
 Note that any information provided on any resource is only for convenience and is not an endorsement of any kind.
 Also, please send in information of changes that you know about, so that the data can be updated.